uhasker/getting-things-done-in-next-js/src/chapter6/03-hyperlinks-and-images.md

 ```

 This creates a link with the text "Example" that links the resource mentioned in the `href` attribute (which in this case is `"https://example.com"`).

-By default the text becomes blue and underlined.
+By default, the text becomes blue and underlined.
 If you click the text, the web browser opens the page located at `https://example.com`.

-Note that HTML elements can also be made into links by simply nesting them.
+Note that HTML elements can also be made into links by simply nesting them inside an `<a>` element.
 For example:

 ```html